jornada-im/documentation/docs/jrn_metabase_setup.md

 In general the postgres port is 5432.

-### To add roles and configure access:

-There are some recommended changes to configure remote access to a PostgreSQL installation and to create the roles suggested for LTER_core_metabase (defined [here](https://github.com/lter/LTER-core-metabase/blob/master/docs/quick_start.md#1-create-users-and-assign-privileges).
-This will most likely be done while logged into the host.
+### Configuring remote access

+There are several configurations to set to allow remote access to a PostgreSQL database cluster.
+Some of these changes involve editing config files and some involve using `psql`.
+Most likely you'll do this from your user account on the host machine.

-1. Edit `postgresql.conf` to allow remote connections (`listen_addresses` line, change 'localhost' to '\*')
+1. Edit `postgresql.conf` to allow remote connections.
+To do this, open the file (usually in `/etc/postgresql/<version>/main`) and locate the `listen_addresses='localhost'` line, uncomment if needed, and change it to:

-        sudo vim /etc/postgresql/12/main/postgresql.conf # then make changes
+	listen_addresses='\*'

-2. Enter the `psql` as the default user (postgres)
+2. Now give the `postgres` user a password.
+Enter the `psql` as the default user (postgres)

-        sudo -u postgres psql  # assuming logged on to host
+        sudo -u postgres psql  # assuming logged on to host as a sudoer

-3. Change the postgres role's password to something more secure
+    Then change the postgres role's password to something more secure

         postgres=# ALTER USER postgres WITH ENCRYPTED PASSWORD '<password>';

-4. Alter the PostgreSQL authentication config file to allow postgres user to authenticate with md5
+3. Alter the PostgreSQL authentication config file to allow user `postgres` to authenticate with md5 when making a remote (TCP/IP) connection.

         sudo vim /etc/postgresql/12/main/pg_hba.conf

-    The line should look like:
+    Add a line that looks like like this:

-        local   all         postgres            md5
+        host   all         postgres     0.0.0.0/0       md5

-5. Add a line at the end of `pg_hba.conf` to allow remote connections.
-This can allow IPs 0.0.0.0/0 for now using md5 for now but ***probably should be stricter soon.*** This looks like:
+    You could also restrict by database, or ip.

+4. For other users, you can add a similar line to `pg_hba.conf` beneath the one above to allow remote connections - just change `postgres` to the user name.
+This can allow users from any IP (0.0.0.0/0) to login using md5.
+You could also let all users in this way:

         host    all     all      0.0.0.0/0      md5

+    But it isn't that secure.

+### PostgreSQL roles for LTER_core_metabase

+There are some recommended roles to add to a PostgreSQL cluster for LTER_core_metabase (defined [here](https://github.com/lter/LTER-core-metabase/blob/master/docs/quick_start.md#1-create-users-and-assign-privileges).
+This will most likely be done in psql while logged into the host.

-6. Create a role for the database owner and set password
+1. Create a role for the database owner and set password

         postgres=# CREATE ROLE <name> CREATEDB CREATEROLE LOGIN;
         postgres=# ALTER USER <name> WITH ENCRYPTED PASSWORD '<password>';

-7. Create other roles specified for LTER_core_metabase and give privileges (may need to be done after database is created):
+2. Create other roles specified for LTER_core_metabase.
+If these exist when creating LTER_core_metabase (see below), they should be granted the correct permissions to the schema and tables.

-        CREATE ROLE read_write_user
+        CREATE ROLE read_write_user;
-        CREATE ROLE read_only_user
+        CREATE ROLE read_only_user;

+    If they don't have the correct permissions, you might do something like:

-        GRANT read_only_user SELECT ON lter_core_metabase
+        GRANT SELECT ON lter_core_metabase TO read_only_user;
-        GRANT read_write_user SELECT INSERT UPDATE ON lter_core_metabase
+        GRANT SELECT INSERT UPDATE ON lter_core_metabase TO read_write_user;

-8. After making changes on server restart the postgres server
+3. After making changes on server restart the postgres server

         sudo systemctl restart postgresql.service